hrutavmodha/twiggle/packages/twiggle/README.md

 ## Overview

 Twiggle is an innovative, minimalist frontend library that empowers developers to construct dynamic and responsive user interfaces with unparalleled clarity and efficiency.
-Unlike larger, more opinionated frameworks, Twiggle focuses on providing essential primitives: a custom JSX runtime for declarative UI composition, a robust reactive state management system for predictable data flow, and a lightweight client-side router for seamless navigation.
+Unlike larger, more opinionated frameworks, Twiggle focuses on providing essential primitives: a custom JSX runtime for declarative UI composition, a robust reactive state management system for predictable data flow.
 Its design philosophy prioritizes a minimal runtime footprint and direct manipulation of the DOM, making it an ideal choice for projects where performance and control are paramount.
 Twiggle is perfect for learning the intricacies of frontend frameworks, building small to medium-sized applications, or integrating into existing projects where a lightweight, yet powerful, UI solution is needed.

 ---